-Our Principal Consultant Paul Hodgson is also our Arboricultural Manager, allowing for seamless transition from assessment to actual work on the ground, should you choose to hire the TreeStation for both.
+Our Principal Consultant Nick Torr can consult directly with our Arboricultural Manager, allowing for seamless transition from assessment to actual work on the ground, should you choose to hire the TreeStation for both.

 Who provide our consultancy services?

-Paul has a wealth of experience from which to draw upon when making day to day decisions regarding arboricultural management in both domestic and commercial work, and providing expert input into any reports of professional advice prepared by us.
-Any survey or consultancy advice prepared for your project will be checked and approved by Paul before being issues as a formal document.
-More information on Paul’s background and professional memberships here.
+Nick has a wealth of experience from which to draw upon when making day to day decisions regarding arboricultural management in both domestic and commercial work, and providing expert input into any reports of professional advice prepared by us.
+Any survey or consultancy advice prepared for your project will be checked and approved by Nick before being issues as a formal document.
+More information on Nicks’s background and professional memberships here.

 - Tree safety surveys – Tree owners have a duty of care under the Occupiers Liability Act to prevent, as much as is reasonably foreseeable, injury/damage to person/property being caused by the trees in their ownership.
 This duty can be discharged by having trees inspected by a suitably qualified and experienced individual.
 We can provide tree safety surveys with a report detailing any issues found and with recommendations for the future management of the tree stock.
 In case corrective action needs taking, we will advise on what treework operations are required in an impartial and cost-effective way.
 A successful Tree Health & Safety survey discharges the customer of their legal duty of care, which means they are not liable in case of accident or damage.
 Most importantly, our advice is covered by our Professional Indemnity insurance policy.